scottpetrovic/krita-org-hugo/content/en/posts/2018/interview-with-danielle-williams.md

 ### What techniques and brushes did you use in it?

 It’s been a couple years so I’m not exactly sure.
-I remember using a brush like the current “Ink 1 Precision” or “Ink 2 Fineliner” to do the whiskers and keep the fur texture sharper.
+I remember using a brush like the current "Ink 1 Precision" or "Ink 2 Fineliner" to do the whiskers and keep the fur texture sharper.
 I also laid a free metal texture on a layer over the shield, then used a transparency layer (applied to the metal texture layer) to erase the metal where I didn’t want it (such as in the flames).
 Transparency layers are your friends!

 Oh, and I used the LUT management trick (see video link above) while painting in color to make the values \*smoochy finger-kiss thing\* MWAH!
 I really love that trick.